Towards a mathematical theory of trajectory inference: Optimal transport and its entropic regularization

 Here $\Pi(\alpha, \beta)$ is the set of joint distributions on $\mathcal{X} \times \mathcal{X}$ which have $\alpha$ and $\beta$ respectively as marginals.
 The case where $\alpha, \beta$ are probability distributions supported on a metric space $(\mathcal{X},d)$ and $c(x, y) = d(x,y)^p$ establishes the $p$-Wasserstein metric on the space of probability distributions $\mathcal{P}(\Xset)$ by a ``lifting'' of the ground metric \cite{peyre2019}.
 We denote the quadratic Wasserstein metric by $d_{W_2}$, that is

 and we use it extensively to quantitatively evaluate our numerical results.
 Among other desirable properties, the $p$-Wasserstein distance has the property of being a true metric, in contrast to the commonly used Kullback-Leibler and Hellinger divergences.
 Furthermore, the $p$-Wasserstein distance is noteworthy as it reduces to the ground metric when applied to Dirac measures, compared to the commonly used $L^p$ metrics which are purely a ``vertical'' distance and have no connection to the metric structure of the underlying space \cite{peyre2019}.
 The $p$-Wasserstein distance and the related Monge-Kantorovich problem lends itself to a collection of elegant interpretations such as the dynamical formulation \cite{benamou2003} (a.k.a the Benamou-Brenier formulation), and the case for $p = 2$ leads to a connection of the Fokker-Planck equation to gradient flows in the space of probability measures \cite{jordan1998, ambrosio2008gradient}.
+Optimal Transport is gaining more and more importance in statistics, and we refer the reader to \cite{panaretos2020invitation} for a presentation tailored for a statistical audience.

 When $\mathcal{X} = \mathbb{R}^d$ and the cost satisfies some structural conditions (valid for the squared distance), couplings constructed by the problem (\ref{eq:mk}) are concentrated on the graph of a function $\mathcal{X} \to \mathcal{X}$, and so are essentially deterministic \cite[Chapters 9 and 10]{villani2008}.